meteahmetyakar/employee-directory-springboot/README.md

 ## Overview

 This is a Spring Boot application that demonstrates CRUD (Create, Read, Update, Delete) operations with Spring Data JPA.
-The project also utilizes Aspect-Oriented Programming (AOP) for transaction, logging and auditing and includes scheduled tasks.
+The project also utilizes Aspect-Oriented Programming (AOP) for transaction, logging and auditing, shutdown situations and includes scheduled tasks.
 This application serves as a sample employee directory with basic functionalities.

 ## Features